- Approach to Compliance

 Online Compliance Training (e-learning) Results for BIL and Japan-based Brother Group Companies

 Furthermore, in addition to e-learning, BIL also checks awareness of the Helpline for Compliance Issues via a periodical questionnaire.
-In FY2023, awareness of the Helpline for Compliance Issues was at 92%.
+In FY2024, awareness of the Helpline for Compliance Issues was at 92%.

 Brother Group Anti-Corruption Global Policy

-In the "Codes of Practice" of the Brother Group Global Charter, the Brother Group states that it is committed to complying with relevant laws and regulations in the countries and regions in which it operates.
+In the "Codes of Practice" of the Brother Group Global Charter, the Brother Group commits to complying with relevant laws and regulations in the countries and regions in which it operates.

 Bribery and corruption are prohibited by the laws and regulations in most countries where we operate as acts that hinder economic and social development.
 In our Brother Group Principles of Social Responsibility, we promise our stakeholders that we shall not engage in any form of corruption, extortion or embezzlement.
 However, in recent years, laws and regulations governing bribery and corruption have become increasingly stringent, and in consideration of such circumstances, we are implementing this policy to further promote our anti-corruption efforts.